During 2020, schools may choose to either:

 The English as an Additional Language (EAL) standards are found in the

-Companion to the AUSVELS.
+EAL companion to AUSVELS.
 It provides a framework for developing effective learning programs and assessing student achievement for students learning English as an additional language in Victorian schools.

 The EAL handbook